amandt21/Elk_Project/README.md

 - _Which file do you update to make Ansible run the playbook on a specific machine? hosts

 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-To specify the machine to install the ELK server on, you nano into the etc/ansible/hosts file, nano into the install ELK Configuration file and add remote user’s name.
+To specify the machine to install the ELK server on, nano into the etc/ansible/hosts file, nano into the install ELK Configuration file and add remote user’s name.

-To specify for Filebeat, you nano into the etc/ansible/roles file, modify the filebeat-playbook to include all webservers in the container.
+To specify for Filebeat, nano into the etc/ansible/roles file, modify the filebeat-playbook to include all webservers in the container.

 - _Which URL do you navigate to in order to check that the ELK server is running? http://[your.ELK-VM.External.IP]:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._